 Get the SIMs you need with emnify

-While the iSIM hasn’t been implemented at scale yet, IoT manufacturers still have a range of options when it comes to SIM form factors. emnify’s global IoT SIMs are available in all traditional form factors and the MFF2, and you can add eSIM capabilities to any of them.
-These network agnostic SIMs enable your devices to connect to more than 540 networks in over 190 countries.
+While the iSIM hasn’t been implemented at scale yet, IoT manufacturers still have a range of options when it comes to SIM form factors. emnify’s global IoT SIMs are available in all traditional form factors, the MFF2 and also in iSIM, and you can add eSIM capabilities to any of them.
+These network agnostic eSIMs enable your devices to connect to more than 540 networks in over 180 countries.

 We’ll even send you test SIMs for free.
-Request an evaluation pack, and we’ll send you two of our SIMs in the form factor of your choice with prepaid data plans and 60 days of access to our connectivity platform.
+Request an trial pack, and we’ll send you two of our SIMs in the form factor of your choice with prepaid data plans and 60 days of access to our connectivity platform.

 Get in touch with our IoT experts